zClicker/OpenSea-Scam-Page/README.md

 # OpenSea-Scam-Page
 OpenSea Scam Page

-# Guys sorry but now i cant upload all the file/folder.
+# Guys sorry but now i cant upload the text file where i teach you how to use the page.